AnBowell/whittaker-eilers/whittaker-eilers-py/README.md

 # Whittaker-Eilers Smoothing and Interpolation
 **The Whittaker-Eilers smoother is the perfect smoother.** It offers extremely quick, efficient smoothing with built-in interpolation via weights on each measurement.
 This package provides a sparse-matrix implementation for additional speed and memory efficiency and can handle both equally and unequally spaced measurements.
-This package was originally written in Rust, so additional examples, tests, and benchmarks are also available.
+This package was originally written in Rust so additional examples, tests, and benchmarks are also available in addition to it being super speedy.
 The API is almost identical.

 ---